jacerider/mail_theme/README.md

 HOW IT WORKS
 ------------

-Configure your mail system to use "HTML mailer" as both formatter and sender.

 If your theme has a logo-email.png file at its root, that image will be used in the email header.